 GBHWC serves diverse ethnic and cultural groups from the region, inclusive of the Asian Pacific region and surrounding Micronesian Islands.
-Those from the Micronesian Islands often come with limited resources and have difficulty assimilating into the local community's way of life and legal expectations.
+Those from the Micronesian Islands often come with limited resources and have difficulty assimilating into the local community's way of life.
 This is the population that is often over represented in the juvenile justice system and in other governmental systems (i.e. law enforcement, correctional, and public assistance systems).

 Health disparities and health equity has been actively undertaken by GBHWC the past couple of years to ensure that Guam's prevention system addresses the needs of the various racial and ethnic minorities on the island.
-One way to address this need is the creation of a coalition known as Culture and Language Access Service Partners (CLASP) made up of many government and non-government agencies.
-GBHWC is a member of CLASP and is partnering with other agencies including the Guam Community College in organizing trainings for interpreters to be trained in behavioral health matters so that they could provide interpretation and translation services.
+One way it is addressed is through as the on-going trainings to include Culturally and Linguistically Appropriate Services (CLAS) and Health Literacy to government and non-government agencies providing behavioral and primary health services.
 Additionally, government personnel are required to attend the CLAS training sponsored by the Office of Minority Health of the Department of Public Health and Social Services.
 The efforts and activities initiated by CLASP is still evolving and much work remains to be done.

-Sexual gender minorities is another growing population with our young people and in order to address their needs, GBHWC has formed a strong collaboration and partnership with Guam's

-Alternative Lifestyle Association (GALA).
+Sexual gender minorities are another growing population with our young people and in order to address their needs, GBHWC has formed a strong collaboration and partnership with Guam's Alternative Lifestyle Association (GALA).
 GALA works closely with Guam's LGBTQ populations in providing much needed services inclusive of substance abuse prevention activities and other social services support.
-GALA is represented as a member of the Governor's PEACE Advisory Council and the State Epidemiological Outcomes Workgroup (SEOW).
-GALA is also a recipient of CSAP's Coaching for Success and is a PFS Partner.
+GALA is represented as a member of the

+Governor's PEACE Advisory Council and the State Epidemiological Outcomes Workgroup (SEOW).
 GALA's members have also taken part in many of our Prevention and Training Branch's training and technical assistance activities related to substance abuse and suicide prevention and mental health promotion.